Hand Crafted Floating Shelves

 What shelf thickness do you offer?

-There are 2 basic styles of shelf construction that determine the thickness of the shelf.
-I make 1.75" thick, solid wood shelves and 2.5"-3" thick, hollow style shelves.
+There are 2 basic shelf styles I make: 2.5"-3" hollow and 1.75" solid.
 Typically, the thinner shelves are used in kitchens and the thicker shelves in living areas.
-The hollow style shelves are best for over 48" long - because they can be scribed to fit walls that are not completely flat.
+The hollow style shelves are generally less expensive and can be scribed to fit walls that are not completely flat.
 I can make the shelves from 20" to 144" long and 8" to 15" deep.

 How do you mount floating shelves?
-Installation is part of all my shelf projects.
-All shelves must be anchored into at least 2 studs or blocking (shelves under 36" have the most issues with proper anchoring).
-If you are building or remodeling and tiling walls, you MUST contact me during the planning stage so that I can measure the existing studs and discuss any issues - sometimes, additional bracing may be needed - or wall bowing needs to be addressed.
-If you have the tile installed already, I probably can not help you.
-From my experience, floating shelves should be the last thing to get installed - over the TOP of tile.
+Installation is generally part of all my shelf projects.
+If you are building or remodeling and adding wall tile, you MUST contact me during the planning stage so that I can measure the existing studs and discuss any issues - sometimes, additional bracing may be needed.
+From my experience, floating shelves should be the last thing to get installed - over the top of tile.
 But this method does require some prep work to go smoothly - particularly for smaller shelves.

 Why mount over tile??
-There are a few reasons I prefer mounting the shelf bracket on top of the tile.
+There are a few reasons I recommend mounting the shelf bracket on top of the tile.
 First off, this makes it much easier for your tile guy.
 If the tiler has to go around a bracket (1.5" wide and 2'-4'+ long), it will likely cause a visual issue if things do not line up perfectly - especially with smaller tiles.
 Second and most important is flexibility.
-Plans change.
-Things get moved.
+Plans change and things get moved.
 If you should need to adjust the shelf placement once the project is further along, it becomes impossible or very expensive, once the tile (or even drywall) is done.
-There is a lot of visual fine tuning of shelf placement that needs to happen at install - even with regard to grout lines.
-This is a fairly new approach to mounting floating shelves, so many contractors and builders are not comfortable with it (there are risks).
-Older homes that have 24" stud framing will probably need blocking installed.
+There is a lot of visual fine tuning of shelf placement that needs to happen at install - even with regard to grout lines and reveals.

 What about installing in a niche (recessed area)?
 Niches are never square, making it extremely difficult to get a perfect fit with a stained product (painted shelves simply get caulked).
 The easy answer is to install the shelves about 1/2"- 1" away from the side wall, so there is an intentional space.
 When wall-to-wall installation is preferred, I will assess your walls during a site visit and address any issues that may come up.